React: First Steps

 ReactJS is a javascript library for building UIs.
 Although it's nowhere strictly defined, the idea with React is to follow the component-based ideology.
 Its declarative views make the code more predictable and easier to debug.

-We use ReactJS combined with Webpack as a bundle manager, Redux combined with ImmutableJS for app state management, and some other libraries that make the developers life easier, like Gulp for handling build and deployment (and some other) tasks.
+We use ReactJS combined with Webpack as a bundle manager, Redux combined with ImmutableJS for app state management, and some other libraries that make the developer's life easier, like Gulp for handling build and deployment (and some other) tasks.

 It can be used both as a simple static webpage, or it can be rendered on the server, for example, NodeJS.
-React applications rendered on servers are commonly called universal apps but are also sometimes referred as isomorphic.
+React applications rendered on servers are commonly called universal apps but are also sometimes referred to as isomorphic.

 React and JSX